tobyshooters/arquipelago/README.md

-Notes and files for `arquipelago.org`
+notes and files for `arquipelago.org`